hasura/graphql-engine/graphql/manual/event-triggers/payload.rst

 Webhook response structure
 --------------------------

-A ``2xx`` response status code is deemed to be a succesful invocation, and otherwise this is an unsucessful invocation which may be retried as per the retry configuration.
-It is recommended that you return a JSON object in your responses.
+A ``2xx`` response status code is deemed to be a successful invocation of the webhook.
+Any other response status will be deemed as an unsucessful invocation which may cause retries as per the retry configuration.

+It is also recommended that you return a JSON object in your webhook response.